plurid/plurid/README.md

 plurid.js
 =========

-Plurid.js is a MIT-licensed, open source JavaScript framework to view media in three dimensions
+Plurid.js is a MIT-licensed, open source JavaScript framework to view and use web content in three dimensions.

 ## Installation